Is Manual Testing Dying Under The Influence Of Automated Testing?

 People all over the world use hundreds of apps every day.
 These products were tested before the presentation because such a process is an inherent part of every software project.
 Testing is a vast field, and it can be divided into manual and automated.
 First one is one of the oldest ways to find bugs.
 The checking is executed with ultimate ease by a human without coding and complex programs.
 The second one is performed with the help of special automation software testing tools.

 Preferred options for manual and automated testing:

 An can be performed thanks to the tester’s knowledge, abilities, and creativity.
 It gives the opportunity to get the response to questions like, “what happens if I do this?”.
 On the other hand, a program can’t check the comprehensive usability of end-product.
 Person’s monitoring may become one of the best ways to measure the level of software effectiveness and convenience.

-Such a method becomes very valuable in a case of using the regressing test.
+Such a method becomes very valuable in case of using the regressing test.
 It can run the regress process timely. helps to find out how a system can handle a large number of visitors.
 It’s rather difficult for a company to find a few thousands of users, who will visit the page simultaneously, so QA specialists write scripts, simulating the necessary situation.
 Such checking can be released only in the automated way.